 - Your Wild Card is not valid here as Mont Rochelle is not affiliated with SANParks.

-- We combined the Du Toitskop and Perdekop trail.
+- We combined the Du Toitskop and Perdekop trail for this hike, which also includes the Uitkyk viewpoint.

 - Bring a sunhat, sunscreen and plenty of water.
 It can be very hot in summer.